 - If people are trapped and need to be evacuated from a building, house, car etc.

 - If someone is trying to break into a house.

 - When someone tries to steal or damage a vehicle.

 - Mushroom poisoning.

-Local French emergency numbers in France
+Local emergency telephone numbers in France

-If you think you can remember the local emergency numbers in France, the theory is that you will get a faster response time rather than calling 112.
+If you think you can remember the local emergency telephone numbers in France, the theory is that you will get a faster response time rather than calling 112.

-Let’s go over who to call in an emergency and what to expect when you call one of the 3 main French emergency numbers, as well as the emergency number for the deaf and hard of hearing.
+Let’s go over who to call in an emergency and what to expect when you call one of the three main French emergency numbers, as well as the emergency number for the deaf and hard of hearing.